GenomeDK/genomedk-docs/docs/getting-started.rst

 Copying data
 ============

-.. admonition:: iPSYCH...
+.. admonition:: Closed zone...

-    To copy data from the cluster, see :ref:`ipsych-export` To copy data to the cluster, see :ref:`ipsych-import`
+    To copy data from the cluster, see :ref:`gdk-export` To copy data to the cluster, see :ref:`gdk-import`

 From your own machine to/from the cluster
 -----------------------------------------